OGR-67/CheatSheet/README.md

 mkdir dir   Make directory dir cd dir      Change directory to dir cd ..
-Go up a directory ls          List files
+Go up a directory cd -        get back to previous directory pushd dir   add dir to directory stack popd        go to first diectory of stack and pop it from stack ls          List files
 ```